 As it did, a void, or hollow area, was created underneath the concrete.
 With nothing to support it, the concrete eventually collapsed.

-Our in-house contractors at Southeast Foundation & Crawl Space Repair specialize in structural stabilization for foundation problems of all kinds -- including sinking, settling outdoor concrete slabs like the ones found in sidewalks, patios, steps, walkways, driveways, and many similar surfaces.
+Our in-house contractors at Southeast Foundation and Crawl Space Repair specialize in structural stabilization for foundation problems of all kinds -- including sinking, settling outdoor concrete slabs like the ones found in sidewalks, patios, steps, walkways, driveways, and many similar surfaces.

 We offer free settling outdoor concrete quotes throughout our North Carolina service area.To schedule your appointment, contact us by phone or e-mail today!